freddiefeng/The-Game-of-Quadris/README.txt

 Documentation
 --------------------
-The documents for due date 1 and due date 2 are all included inside the doc directory
+The UML diagrams can be found inside the doc directory.